GetZired/GhostFireComments/README.md

 ## Contribute

-We'd love to have your helping hand on `ghost-fire-comments`.
+We'd love to have your helping hand on `Comment`.
 There are many things to do before reaching version 1 such as updating this readme and many refactoring.
 Feel free to get in touch with me on [Twitter](https://www.twitter.com/mirmayne) if you have any questions.

 Thanks!